HQSquantumsimulations/qoqo_examples/documentation/src/devices.md

 rows = 1
 columns = 2

-# Create  two-qubit device with `RotateZ` and `CNOT` as the only gates and 1.0 as the default gate time
+# Create a two-qubit device with `RotateZ` and `CNOT` as the only gates and 1.0 as the default gate time
 square_lattice = devices.SquareLatticeDevice(rows, columns, ["RotateZ"], ["CNOT"], 1.0)
 ```